-An introduction and resource list for staff who want to develop good practice in service delivery for people who identify as LGBTQ+.
+An introduction and resource list for staff to develop good practice and welcoming services for people who identify as LGBTIQ+.

 Making homelessness services more trans-inclusive

 Homelessness amongst trans people is disproportionately high.
 Stonewall Housing has seen an increase in trans people accessing their services from 8% in 2014-15 to 23% in 2017-18.
 Homeless Link’s members are increasingly asking how they can best to meet the needs of trans people accessing their services.